 Try to read

-The work is 9 letters next to each other.
-Embroidered letters in different colours.
+The work is called nine letters hung next to each other.
+Embroidered letters on white a4 linen in different colours.
 None of them actually readable, but giving the intention something was written.
-This was the work that talked to me a lot.
+This was a work that talked to me a lot.
 The colours give their own feeling to letters, even though there is no content.
 Each letter has got its own colour.
 Dark green, light green, yellow, orange, red, burgundy, purple, dark blue, light blue.
 Emotional content.

-I wonder, if you would be allowed to touch the letters with your fingers, that could maybe make it possible to read the letters, like a blind person.
+I wonder what happened if I would be allowed to touch the letters with my fingers, that could maybe make it possible to read the letters, like a blind person.
 Since these letters only seem to be real, but looking closer nothing is actually readable, no real word is used in the embroidered letters.
 The empty whiteness inside of the embroidery becomes an imaginable type (a letter).

 A similar situation takes place in the catalog accompanying the exhibition Surface.

 In this case the embossed text, white letters on a white glossy paper, is clearly part of the surface, although it is also tangible or touchable.
 The texture of the letters is enabling the observer to read the title of the catalogue.
 The play with floodlight makes it visible and forces you to play with that surface in the light to read.

 Cover with embossed text and content page in which the inverted text is the surface too. catalog designed by OK-RM. • Chapter ActIII - FAUX, where the inverted text is the surface itself

 Surface and Subject-matter are each others equivalent as the inside of the booklet was also not a clear description of what happened during the exhibition.
 It became a work on itself.
 It was a poem a theatre play.